sherr3h/FLASS-fina4350.io/_posts/2019-09-20-project-initiatives.md

 <a href="https://youtu.be/EeF3UTkCoxY" target="_blank"><img src="https://i.ytimg.com/vi/3SKv3r0NWvA/hqdefault.jpg" alt="IMAGE ALT TEXT HERE" width="400" border="10" /></a>  << click to watch this trailer video

-A case in point is Battlefield V. See the dislike numbers of this video.
-Obviously the video game producer mistakenly thought their market, i.e. the gaming community, were still keen on futurist / irrealist games.
+A case in point is Call of Duty - Infinite Warfare.
+See the like/dislike ratio of the trailer video above.
+Apparently the video game producer mistakenly thought their market, i.e. the gaming community, were still keen on futurist / irrealist games.

+Could this sentiment be captured timely to generate alpha strategies?

-**Our initiative is to use the comment section as an alternative data source and perdict gaming firms' financial performance and stock price movements.**
+**Our initiative is to use the comment section as an alternative data source and perdict gaming firms' financial performance and stock price movements.
+Stay tuned!**

+by Sherry He